Assistant Professor, eLearning Librarian

 Cooper has done presentations including “Current Generation Video Games and Consoles,” “E-Books at the Shapiro Library,” and “Kindles at the Shapiro Library.”
 He is a member of the American Library Association and New England Library Association.

 Jennifer joined SNHU in 2013 as an emerging technology and systems librarian.
 Harris provides leadership in building staff awareness of new and emerging technologies to improve library services and workflows.
-This faculty-rank position provides oversight and planning for library systems.
+This position provides oversight and planning for library systems, and manages the library's Innovation Lab and Makerspace.

 Prior to SNHU, Harris was the systems administrator and teaching librarian at Mercyhurst University where she managed the library's systems and served as an information literacy instructor.